meanthemes/meanMenu/README.md

 - Set font size of close button

-meanMenuOpen: "<span /><span /><span />"
+meanMenuOpen: "&lt;span />"

-- Text/markup you want when menu is closed, styling in CSS provides 3 bars with these spans
+- Text/markup you want when menu is closed, styling in CSS using :before and :after selectors provides 3 bars with a single &lt;span>

 meanRevealPosition: "right"